OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Overview

-Reverse engineers use a lot of tools, frameworks and apps, many of which you've encountered in this guide.
-Consequently, the presence of such tools on the device may indicate that the user is attempting to reverse engineer the app.
+The presence of reverse engineering tools on the device may indicate that the user is attempting to reverse engineer the app.
 Some reverse engineering tools can only run on a jailbroken device, force the app into debugging mode or start a service on the mobile phone.
 Different ways would need to be implemented in the mobile app to detect a reverse engineering attack and react to it, like terminating the app.

 #### Detection Methods